realworldocaml/book/en/guided-tour.md

 ## A complete program

-So far, we've played with the basic features of the language using the toplevel.
-Now we'll create a simple, complete standalone program that does something useful: sum up a list of numbers read in from the standard input.
+So far, we've played with the basic features of the language via `utop`.
+Now we'll show how to create a simple standalone program.
+In particular, we'll create a program that sums up a list of numbers read in from the standard input.

 Here's the code, which you can save in a file called `sum.ml`.
 Note that we don't terminate expressions with `;;` here, since it's not